Stonebank/SudokuSolver/README.md

 # Tesseract

 The objective of this algorithm is to perform OCR to identify the digit.
 The training dataset applied for this is specified for digit training.
-The solution is still experimental and therefore it is not optimal yet.

 # Developer